luluzhou1/alinush.github.io/_posts/refs.md

 [^CASplus19]: **Proxy Certificates: The Missing Link in the Web's Chain of Trust**, by Laurent Chuat and A. Abdou and Ralf Sasse and C. Sprenger and David A. Basin and Adrian Perrig, *in CoRR*, 2019, [[URL]](http://arxiv.org/abs/1906.10775)

+[^CBC21]: **SoK: Auditability and Accountability in Distributed Payment Systems**, by Panagiotis Chatzigiannis and Foteini Baldimtsi and Konstantinos Chalkias, *in Cryptology ePrint Archive, Report 2021/239*, 2021, [[URL]](https://eprint.iacr.org/2021/239)

 [^CCDplus20]: **Multiparty Generation of an RSA Modulus**, by Megan Chen and Ran Cohen and Jack Doerner and Yashvanth Kondi and Eysa Lee and Schuyler Rosefield and abhi shelat, *in Cryptology ePrint Archive, Report 2020/370*, 2020, [[URL]](https://eprint.iacr.org/2020/370)

 [^CCDW20]: **Reducing Participation Costs via Incremental Verification for Ledger Systems**, by Weikeng Chen and Alessandro Chiesa and Emma Dauterman and Nicholas P. Ward, *in Cryptology ePrint Archive, Report 2020/1522*, 2020, [[URL]](https://eprint.iacr.org/2020/1522)

 [^CCLplus20]: **Bandwidth-efficient threshold EC-DSA**, by Guilhem Castagnos and Dario Catalano and Fabien Laguillaumie and Federico Savasta and Ida Tucker, *in Cryptology ePrint Archive, Report 2020/084*, 2020, [[URL]](https://eprint.iacr.org/2020/084)

+[^CCLplus21]: **HashWires: Hyperefficient Credential-Based Range Proofs**, by Konstantinos Chalkias and Shir Cohen and Kevin Lewi and Fredric Moezinia and Yolan Romailler, *in Cryptology ePrint Archive, Report 2021/297*, 2021, [[URL]](https://eprint.iacr.org/2021/297)

 [^CD17a]: **SCRAPE: Scalable Randomness Attested by Public Entities**, by Cascudo, Ignacio and David, Bernardo, *in Applied Cryptography and Network Security*, 2017